lukearmistead/savvysuds/README.md

 # Savvy Suds
 I built an item similarity recommender using trading data from 15,000 craft beer nerds.
-You can check out the results at www.savvysuds.io
+You can check out the finished product at www.savvysuds.io.

 ### Overview
 I built a recommendation engine for thebeerexchange.io (BEX), where users can trade beers they have for beers they want.
 This model lives on two different platforms.
 First, I created a web app where you can enter beers you like to see your recommendations.
 Second, we're in the process of integrating the model into the BEX homepage (in the process of wrapping up A/B tests now).
 Looking to get a bottle of Pliny the Younger or Heady Topper?
 Sign up for BEX.
 If you just want to know what beer to try next, check out my web app at savvy-suds.com.